4dcu-be/DeckLock/README.md

 Static web generator to generate an overview of all your favorite decks.
 Currently supports :

   * KeyForge
+  * Gwent
+  * Magic: The Gathering

-DeckLock is designed around the the static website generator Pelican and leverages GitHub's feature to host static websites from the ./docs folder.
+DeckLock is designed around the static website generator Pelican and leverages GitHub's feature to host static websites from the ./docs folder.
 For other hosting options, check out the official Pelican documentation.